WojciechMatuszewski/programming-notes/aws-stuff.md

 * **by default** DMS **encrypts your data at rest**

 - you can **migrate multiple sources to one and vice versa**

+* DMS is fast, and there might be a problem with your service throttling the migration by DMS (Good example would be Amazon ES).

 #### VM Import / Export